Prometheus metrics

-In the modern DevOps world, Prometheus format metrics have become a standard used for monitoring applications and scaling them.
+In the modern world of Devops, Prometheus-format metrics have already become a standard used for monitoring applications, as well as for scaling them.

-Let me remind you that architecturally, Prometheus uses a pull model to gather data, meaning the server itself queries specified points for metrics at a set interval.
-These points are commonly referred to as exporters.
-There are a multitude of ready-made exporters for all sorts of use cases.
+As a reminder, architecturally Prometheus uses a pull model to obtain data, that is, the server itself requests metrics from the specified endpoints at a given interval.
+These endpoints are commonly called exporters.
+There's a great variety of ready-made exporters for all occasions.

-For example, if we want to monitor Redis for queue length, which should not exceed a set threshold, we can run a Redis exporter that acts as a bridge between Prometheus and the Redis server.
-In its settings, we specify the query we need.
+For example, say we want to monitor redis for the queue length, which must not exceed a given threshold.
+To do this, you can run a redis exporter, which will be the link between prometheus and the redis server.
+And in its settings we specify the query we need.

-Applications can, of course, have built-in metrics, in which case an intermediate exporter is not required.
+Applications, of course, can also have built-in metrics, in which case an intermediate link is not required.

 -

-Counter: A counter is a simple numeric metric that only increases or resets to zero on restart.
-Examples of counters include the number of HTTP server requests, the number of tasks completed, etc.
+Counter: A counter is a simple numeric metric that only increases or is reset to zero on a restart.
+Examples of counters: the number of requests to an HTTP server, the number of completed tasks, and so on.

 -

-Gauge: This metric represents a single numeric value that can increase or decrease arbitrarily.
-Examples include current memory usage, the number of concurrent threads running, etc.
+Gauge: This is a metric that represents a single numeric value that can arbitrarily go up or down.
+Examples: current memory usage, the number of concurrently running threads, and so on.

 -

-Histogram: A histogram is a metric that collects observed values in the form of buckets (groups of values within a certain range) and also provides a counter of accumulated observations and the sum of all observed values.
-Examples include measuring response time, request size, etc.
+Histogram: A histogram is a metric that collects observed values into buckets (groups of values within a certain range) and also provides a count of accumulated observations and a sum of all observed values.
+Examples: measuring response time, request size, and so on.

 -

-Summary: A summary is similar to a histogram but also provides the ability to calculate quantiles of observed values.
+Summary: A summary is similar to a histogram, but also provides the ability to calculate quantiles of the observed values.